Take a Seat!

 No problem!

 The challenge was to apply it to another type of “seat” - in this case, a rock!
-I had to be willing to recognize how he was looking at the request, and then adjust what I was asking him to do.
-Because he wasn’t stressed, he was able to learn the trick.
+He put it together even outside!
 We practiced a lot and now, he not only learned the trick, he was able to transfer that trick to another setting — on a rock!
 And he did it admirably.

 Arty doesn’t understand the phrase “take a seat” like we do.
 He learned the trick faster and with less stress when I let go of my original approach to the trick and tried to understand his needs instead.
 This reinforced a powerful idea: a shift in perspective is often necessary when communicating with anyone in our lives.
 When we adjust our approach and consider the person across from us—whether in a business meeting or on a Zoom call, or even at your kitchen table—we can help them succeed.
 This means being engaged, listening and being present, allowing their needs to drive the conversation.